DataDog/integrations-core/airflow/README.md

 ### Installation

 All three steps below are needed for the Airflow integration to work properly.
-Before you begin, you [install the Datadog Agent][9] version `>=6.17` or `>=7.17` that includes Statsd/DogStatsD Mapping feature.
+Before you begin, [install the Datadog Agent][9] version `>=6.17` or `>=7.17`, which includes the StatsD/DogStatsD mapping feature.

 #### Step 1: Configure Airflow to collect health metrics and service checks